Edmund is a biostatistician with over 10 years of experience in clinical research. He loves to study human-inherited traits.

-- Regulates blood pressure by regulating to amount of water excreted and the amount of water reabsorbed back into the blood.
+- Regulates blood pressure by regulating the amount of water excreted and the amount of water reabsorbed back into the blood.
 When the kidneys excrete less water and reabsorb more water, the blood volume will increase.
-An increase blood volume will lead to an increase blood pressure.
-On the other hand if the kidneys excrete more water and reabsorb less water, the blood volume will reduce.
+An increased blood volume will lead to an increase in blood pressure.
+On the other hand, if the kidneys excrete more water and reabsorb less water, the blood volume will reduce.
 This will lead to reduced blood pressure.

 - Plays a role in the regulation of red blood cell production.
 When the number of red blood cells decreases, the level of oxygen in the blood will also decrease.
 This causes the kidney to secrete a substance called erythropoietin.
 Erythropoietin travels to the bone marrow and causes it to produce more red blood cells.
 When enough red blood cells have been produced, this process is shut down via a negative feedback mechanism.